Planning on buying a house in the Netherlands? Here is a step-by-step guide to get you started!

 You may need the help of an interpreter

-If your command of the Dutch language is such that you will be needing the assistance of an interpreter when communicating with the civil law notary, then you are legally required to request the assistance of a sworn interpreter.
-Depending on your language, this will cost you anywhere between € 150 and € 500.
+If you do not speak much Dutch, you may need an interpreter to help you communicate with the civil law notary.
+You are legally required to request the assistance of a sworn interpreter to do this.
+Depending on your language, this could cost you between € 150 and € 500.

 Real Estate Agents Portals